Search

 Breast Augmentation Frequently Asked Questions

-Are connective tissue diseases caused by silicone gel-filled breast implants?
+Are connective tissue/auto immune diseases caused by silicone gel-filled breast implants?

 Do silicone gel-filled breast implants cause cancer?